Contraction of surfaces in hyperbolic space and in sphere: Contracting flows in the sphere

 for all $t\in [0,T)$.
 This implies an upper bound for the maximum existence time $T$:

 \end{pro} \begin{proof} To show the strict convexity of $M_t$ for $t>0$, we prove that the Gauss curvature $K>0$ is preserved along the flow \eqref{7.1}.
 Let $G=K$ in \eqref{2.5}.
-Similar with the Euclidean case in Proposition \ref{pro-3.1}, the zero order term $Q_0$ of the evolution equation of $K$ satisfies
+Similar as in Proposition \ref{pro-3.1}, the zero order term $Q_0$ of the evolution equation of $K$ satisfies